 It’s common for someone in a HLOC setting to “step down” one level at a time, say, from a residential program to a PHP and then to an IOP.
 Or a patient may discharge from the hospital and step down to a residential treatment center.
 Similarly, patients who are struggling to make progress at a lower level of care may “step up” to the next higher level of care unless there is an acute medical issue that necessitates hospitalization.

-that involves the patient’s family taking an active role in treatment.
+FBT is an outpatient treatment that involves the patient’s family taking an active role in treatment.
 The patient is living at home, and the whole family meets regularly with an FBT therapist either virtually or in their office.
 The ongoing treatment of the eating disorder occurs within the home between sessions--with parents, guardians, or other caregivers supporting the patient one meal at a time.

 FBT is considered the gold-standard treatment for children, adolescents, and young adults living at home.
 Research shows that FBT is the treatment with the best outcomes in these age groups, with the added benefit of allowing patients to live at home and participate in their lives through school, work, and other activities while in treatment.
-FBT generally lasts one year and includes developing a plan.
+FBT generally lasts one year and includes developing a relapse prevention plan.

-for children, adolescents, and young adults who are medically stable.
+Because of the evidence supporting it, FBT is often recommended as the first line of treatment for children, adolescents, and young adults who are medically stable.
 For those discharging from a higher level of care, FBT can also be the next stage of treatment, without having to “step down” to another level of care first.
 Some HLOC facilities include families in training and education programs in order to help prepare them to continue treatment with FBT once the patient is discharged.

 Equip’s treatment model offering a virtual 5-person care team is unique in that it offers more support than typical outpatient therapy but doesn’t require as many hours a week as most higher levels of care.
 FBT can be an alternative to HLOC options for many patients.